- 18 September 2024 – restraint order granted

 Stage 2 – Temporary engineered membrane system

-• Dosing of the waste liquid receival tank must continue.
+- Continued dosing of the waste liquid receival tank.

-• All odorous waste (listed in the order) must be processed within a temporary engineered membrane composting system for a minimum of 21 days or until pasteurisation is achieved—within 12 months after all necessary development approvals from Ipswich City Council are granted or by 18 September 2026, whichever is earliest.
+- All odorous waste (listed in the order) was to be processed within a temporary engineered membrane composting system for a minimum of 21 days or until pasteurisation is achieved—within 12 months after all necessary development approvals from Ipswich City Council are granted or by 18 September 2026, whichever came earliest.

 Stage 3 – Permanent enclosed facility